 a(continuant)[Elucidation: A continuant is an entity that persists, endures, or continues to exist through time while maintaining its identity.
 [008-002]]

-Continuants include also spatial regions.
-Material continuants can preserve their identity even while gaining and losing material parts.
-Continuants are contrasted with occurrents, which unfold themselves in successive temporal parts or phases [60].
+Continuants include also spatial regions. note(material entity)[Material entities (continuants) can preserve their identity even while gaining and losing material parts.
+Continuants are contrasted with occurrents, which unfold themselves in successive temporal parts or phases [60]. ]

-a(continuant)[Axiom: if a is a continuant and if, for some t, b is continuant_part of a at t, then b is a continuant.
+a(continuant)[Axiom: if b is a continuant and if, for some t, cis continuant_part of b at t, then c is a continuant.
 [009-002]]

-a(continuant)[Axiom: if a is a continuant and if, for some t, b has continuant_part a at t, then b is a continuant.
-[126-001] fix font size ]
+a(continuant)[Axiom: if b is a continuant and if, for some t, c has_continuant_part b at t, then c is a continuant.
+[126-001]]

-If an occurrent occupies a 2-minute temporal region, then the occurrent is the sum of two non-overlapping temporal parts (see below), each of 1-minute duration.
+If an occurrent occupies_temporal_region a 2-minute temporal region, then the occurrent is the sum of two non-overlapping temporal parts (see below), each of 1-minute duration.
 Continuants have no temporal parts in this sense.

-BFO’s treatment of continuants and occurrents – as also its treatment of regions, below – thus rests on a dichotomy between space and time, and on the view that there are two perspectives on reality – earlier called the ‘SNAP’ and ‘SPAN’ perspectives, both of which are essential to the non-reductionist representation of reality as we understand it from the best available science [30].
+note(ontology)[BFO’s treatment of continuants and occurrents – as also its treatment of regions, /*below – thus */rests on a dichotomy between space and time, and on the view that there are two perspectives on reality – earlier called the ‘SNAP’ and ‘SPAN’ perspectives, both of which are essential to the non-reductionist representation of reality as we understand it from the best available science [30].
 At the same time, however, this dichotomy itself needs to be understood in such a way as to be consistent with those elements of our scientific understanding – including the physics of relativity – with which it might seem to stand in conflict.
 It must be consistent, above all, with what we know from physics about the entanglements of space and time both with each other, and with matter and causality.
 The starting point for our approach in this connection is well-captured by Simons:

 the evidence that relativity theory forces us to abandon the ontology of continuants and events is slight and circumstantial.
 It is true that Minkowski diagrams represent time as simply another dimension along with the spatial ones, but we cannot argue from a diagram, which is only a convenient form of representation.
 A closer examination of the concepts and principles of relativity shows that they rest squarely on the ontology of things and events.
 A world-line is a sum of events, all of which involve a single material body; any two events on the same world-line are genidentical.
 That which cannot be accelerated up to or beyond the speed of light is something with a non-zero mass.
 But only a continuant can have a mass.
 In like fashion, the measuring rods and clocks of special relativity, which travel round from place to place, are as assuredly continuants as the emission and absorption of light signals are events.
 Nor does relativity entail that large continuants have temporal as well as spatial parts.
 It simply means that the questions as to which parts large continuants have at a given time have no absolute answer, but depend on fixing which events (such as gains and losses of parts) occur simultaneously.
 Whether body of gas A detaches itself from a large star before, after, or simultaneously with the falling of body of gas B into the star, may depend on the inertial frame chosen. ([46], pp. 126 f.; compare also [55, pp. 128-32])